Wednesday, March 23, 2011

 Dreaming of Paris

-Ever since we'd been to Paris together, we'd fallen under the city's spell.
+Although Dianny's question seemed to come out of the blue, I'm sure she had been pondering this option for a while, and it actually didn’t take me by surprise.
+We had fantasized about living in Paris before.
+Ever since we'd been to Paris together, in 1998, we'd fallen under the city's spell.
 To love Paris may be a cliché, but the truth is we loved everything about it: the monuments and the boulevards and the architecture and the bridges and the sidewalk cafés and the language and the atmosphere and the wine and the food.
 It was like we belonged there.
 We became incurable Francophiles and Paris became the place we always wanted to go back to.

+But life got in the way and only until the summer of 2010 were we able to return.
+By then we had three kids, so we had to adapt the trip to suit them, but that was fine, all we wanted was to be in Paris.
+For the simple pleasure of being there.
+We had a great time.
 Although we tend to think of Paris as a city for adults, it's a child-friendly city and we found lots of things to do.
-Besides doing all the typical sightseeing, we climbed up to the top of the Arc de Triomphe, we visited places like the Metamorphosis, an old barge docked near Notre Dame that was converted into a restaurant and a magic theater down below, the Jardin d'Acclimatation, a mini amusement park for children that also has a puppet theater, a huge playground and a collection of farm animals and birds, the Fête des Tuileries, a traditional funfair that takes place in the Tuileries Gardens every summer, discovered great playgrounds at both the Tuileries Gardens and the Luxembourg Gardens, got on just about every merry-go-round they have in Paris, and also learned the hard way not to order hot dogs in brasseries!
+Besides doing all the typical sightseeing, we climbed up to the top of the Arc de Triomphe; we visited places like the Metamorphosis, an old barge docked near Notre Dame that was converted into a restaurant and a magic theater down below; the Jardin d'Acclimatation, a mini amusement park for children; the Fête des Tuileries, a traditional funfair that takes place in the Tuileries Gardens every summer; discovered great playgrounds at both the Tuileries Gardens and the Luxembourg Gardens; and got on just about every merry-go-round they have in Paris.

 çç

 So although we had just gotten our Paris fix, I think Dianny saw the opportunity we suddenly had.
 Because now that I was going to work on my own there was a lot of flexibility in terms of schedule and location.
-And the kids were young: Andrea, our older daughter was 8, and Nicolás and Daniela, the twins, were 7, so they were at a great age to move anywhere.
+And the kids were young—Andrea, our older daughter, was 8, and Nicolás and Daniela, the twins, were 7—a great age to move anywhere, but old enough to participate in the adventure.
 Even I, the more practical one in the family, could see it wasn't that crazy.
 In fact, it sounded really cool.
 Besides, it was not like we were moving forever, it was just for a year.

 It was already March, and when you have kids, a lot of things revolve around school, and I was already starting to see the challenges ahead.
 So if we wanted to do this, we'd have to move fast.